RHFieldProductManagement/openshift-aio/labs/08-deploy-rhacm.md

 This lab will focus on installing and configuring Red Hat Advanced Cluster Management (RHACM) to enable the AIO OpenShift deployed cluster to provide observability, governement and application management.
 The mechanism for installation is to utilise the operator model via the cli, just like we did in many of our previous labs.
 Note, it's entirely possible to deploy via the web UI should you wish to do so, but we're not documenting that mechanism here.

-> **NOTE**: Due to memory requirements the RHACM lab cannot be used simultaneously with the OCS/CNV labs
+> **NOTE**: Due to memory requirements the RHACM lab cannot be used simultaneously with the OCS/CNV labs.
+However NFS storage does need to be configured to provide a PV that can be consumed.
+See the following for how to configure NFS: [Deploying Additional NFS And Hostpath Storage](https://github.com/RHFieldProductManagement/openshift-aio/blob/main/labs/06-deploy-nfs-hostpath-cnv.md).

 To begin the deployment process for RHACM we first need to configure a namespace.
 By default when using Operator Hub to install RHACM it will use the open-cluster-management namespace.
 Therefore we will go ahead and create that namespace here and then use that project: